telerik/kendo-intl/docs/general-formatting/api.md

 #### values `Array`

-The values that should be replaced in the format string.
+The values that will be replaced in the format string.

 #### locale `String`